soupi/learn-haskell-blog-generator/src/04-markup/04-parsing_02.md

 ghci> parse txt == example4
 ```

-In a later chapter, we'll discuss how to use a testing framework and
+In a later chapter, we'll write automated tests for our parser using a testing framework.
-write automated tests for our parser.
-But first, I'd like to glue things together
+But before that, I'd like to glue things together
 so we'll be able to:

 1. Read markup text from a file